Skip to main content

 A Megatrend is a long-term driving force that is observable now and will continue to have a global impact in years to come

-In 2020, an estimated 281 million people were living outside their country of birth, i.e. 3.6 % of total world population.
-This number – defined as the global stock of international migrants – is almost twice as high as it was in 1990.
-This reflects that the global population has increased and that the share of people who migrate remains a small minority of the overall population, although it is increasing slightly - up from 2.8% in 1990.
-The global stock of international migrants includes not only migrants who move voluntarily, but also 34 million people displaced across borders, such as refugees and asylum-seekers (waiting to be recognised as refugees).
+In 2020, an estimated 281 million people were living outside their country of birth, i.e. 3.6 % of the world.
+This number is almost twice as high as it was in 1990.
+This reflects that the global population has increased and that the share of people who migrate remains a small minority, although it is increasing - up from 2.8% in 1990.
+The global stock of international migrants includes not only migrants who move voluntarily, but also 34 million people displaced across borders, such as refugees and asylum-seekers.
+More recently, the Russian invasion in Ukraine has provoked the largest and fastest displacement of people in post-war Europe, with over 6 million people displaced in the EU by June 2023.

 This Megatrend is part of the Megatrends Hub